 Our phones are our parleys in many ways.
 A great phone can simplify lives.
 The phone is not just a device for communication; it is a lifestyle system.
 Across cities around the world, phones are powering services which are changing how communities function.
 One area is ride-hailing where its popularity seems to be pulling users out of using mass transit: “One promise of ride-hailing companies like Uber and Lyft was fewer cars clogging city streets.
 But studies suggest the opposite: that ride-hailing companies are pulling riders off buses, subways, bicycles and their own feet and putting them in cars instead.
 And in what could be a new wrinkle, a service by Uber called Express Pool now is seen as directly competing with mass transit.”

 Simply, Uber is realigning market structures in transportation.
 When launching app is far easier than holding car keys, you would know that the service is great.
 And when you go deeper, one key product is making that possible: the iPhone [there is Android but more iPhone users use Uber].
 That is why Warren Buffett is investing in Apple.
-With iPhone and the services it enables and powers, directly and indirectly, around the world, Apple would remain great because the customers are fans, psychologically attached to it.
+With iPhone and the services it enables and powers, directly and indirectly, around the world, Apple would remain great because the customers are fans, psychologically attached to it.----Available to speak in your event, program or company

 ---Visit our Store for my books, cases, frameworks and more.
 Now, enjoy our consolidated subscription for all contents (past, present and future).